Robert McNamara as Secretary of Defense: Attack submarines

+Admiral Hyman Rickover was charged in 1964 with reducing the cost and improving the silencing of nuclear submarines.
+This led him to propose the turbo-electric drive submarine, or TEDS, a variant of the Sturgeon class with a direct current electric drive rather than a geared turbine.
+It would have no gear whine and offer safety benefits.
+McNamara opposed the construction of this experimental but operational submarine but was overruled by Congress in 1967 at Rickover's recommendation.
+The TEDS would be built as the after he left office, but would suffer from technical problems and lower speed.
+The fight with Congress over the TEDS resulted in McNamara realizing his influence was receding, and so he allowed the Sturgeon follow-on to move forward to production.

+Interceptors and reconnaissance aircraft

 On 14 May 1965, the Air Force placed a production order for 93 Lockheed F-12B Mach 3+ interceptors for its Air Defense Command (ADC).
 However, McNamara would not release the funding for three consecutive years due to Vietnam War costs.
 In his last month in office, on 5 February 1968, McNamara ordered Lockheed to destroy A-12, YF-12 and SR-71 tooling.